 Northeast Cambridge Community Forum

-Cambridge City Council and South Cambridgeshire District Council (SCDC) have been running community forums for several years.
+Alongside Cambridge City Council, we have been running community forums for several years.
 These are open, public meetings bringing together stakeholders, residents, planners and developers to discuss and disseminate information regarding the development of specific major growth sites.
-They have no powers, funding or voting rights but help dialogue between those building and those most affected by the development.
-They have been chaired by local, or relevant, Councillors and assisted by senior officers at the meetings.
-Notes and presentations of the meetings are recorded and posted on the local authorities web-pages.
+They have no powers, funding or voting rights, but help dialogue between those building and those most affected by the development.
+They have been chaired by local, or relevant Councillors, and assisted by senior officers at the meetings.
+Notes and presentations of the meetings are recorded and posted on the local authorities' webpages.

 Northeast Cambridge (NEC) includes 182 hectares of brownfield land, just a 15-minute cycle ride from the city centre.
 Funding from central government’s Housing Infrastructure Fund to relocate the Cambridge Waste Water Treatment Plant creates a once-in-a-generation opportunity to transform the area and create a significant new city district.
 The Greater Cambridge Shared Planning service are developing an Area Action Plan for the North East Cambridge area to guide all development in the area over the next 20 years.

-Due to the cross-boundary nature of the proposed developable area, SCDC and City Councils are working together to facilitate this community forum which aims to provide a
+Due to the cross-boundary nature of the proposed developable area, we are working together with City Council to facilitate this community forum, which aims to provide a

 The forum has an alternating Chair and includes representatives from: